Rlowenstein1/harambe/README.txt

--There is auditory feedback or the tanks shooting and getting hit and ambient noise -The level is confined in boundaries by a wall so the player cannot leave -There are environment interactions such as the destroyable building objects -The spacial simulation is consistent and the player is confined by Newtonion Physics -The AI have different states such as searching for Harambe and shooting at him -The AI moves around buildings and follows Harambe.
+-There is auditory feedback or the tanks shooting and getting hit and ambient noise -The level is confined in boundaries by a wall so the player cannot leave -There are environment interactions such as the destroyable building objects -The spacial simulation is consistent and the player is confined by Newtonian Physics -The AI have different states such as searching for Harambe and shooting at him -The AI moves around buildings and follows Harambe.